-“I’m more than happy to relate how important the NKF MD grant support has been to me over the years.
-I have received 2 grants from the NKF of MD, the first was a mini-grant that was important while I was a post-doc at Hopkins.
+“I’m more than happy to relate how important the NKFMDDE grant support has been to me over the years.
+I have received two grants from the NKFMDDE, the first was a mini-grant that was important while I was a post-doc at Hopkins.
 It allowed me to create a new mouse model for studying Ca2+ regulation in the kidney.
 The grant got the project going.
 When I left as a post-doc the project was well established and my former mentor, Bill Guggino, hopes to publish the findings soon.

-It may seem trite to suggest one thing made that all possible, but I don’t see things working out for me as they have without the PDA award and the support of the NKF-MD.
+It may seem trite to suggest one thing made that all possible, but I don’t see things working out for me as they have without the PDA award and the support of the National Kidney Foundation Serving Maryland and Delaware.
 I look forward to giving back to the foundation where possible and pushing renal / nephrology research in Maryland, as both a basic science researcher and a Medical School educator.”

 Owen M. Woodward PhD

 “Support from the NKF Serving Maryland & Delaware has been critical for me and my lab.
 First, early on in my career I had one of the Professional Development Awards after my K08 ended.
 The PDA was instrumental in supporting me while I wrote my first R01.
 Over the years, my lab and my post doctoral fellows have been fortunate to have several mini grants.
 Although a small amount of money, these extra funds contributed to completing work that was ultimately published.
 In addition, these grants are very important for trainees who learn how to write proposals, not to mention the thrill they have from getting their own grant.”